Infineon/mtb-example-ota-https/README.md

       ```

     > **Note:** In an overwrite-based upgrade, the secondary image is simply copied to the primary slot after successful validation.
-There is no way to revert the upgrade if the secondary image is inoperable. `TEST_REVERT` feature is not applicable for overwrite-based upgrade.
+There is no way to revert the upgrade if the secondary image is inoperable. `TEST_REVERT` feature is not applicable for overwrite-based upgrade

-    See the [MCUboot basics](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#mcuboot-basics) of the [mtb-example-mcuboot-basic](https://github.com/Infineon/mtb-example-mcuboot-basic) code example for more details about the overwrite-based and swap-based upgrades.
+    See the [MCUboot basics](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#mcuboot-basics) of the [mtb-example-mcuboot-basic](https://github.com/Infineon/mtb-example-mcuboot-basic) code example for more details about the overwrite-based and swap-based upgrades

-15. Edit the application version in the *\<OTA_HTTPS>/Makefile* by setting `APP_VERSION_MINOR` to **2**.
+15. Edit the application version in the *\<OTA_HTTPS>/Makefile* by setting `APP_VERSION_MINOR` to **2**

-16. Build the application as per **Step 10**.
+16. Build the application as per **Step 10**

-17. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA_HTTPS>/build/\<TARGET>/Debug* and paste it into the *\<OTA_HTTPS>/scripts* directory.
+17. After a successful build, copy the *mtb-example-ota-https.bin* file from *\<OTA_HTTPS>/build/\<TARGET>/Debug* and paste it into the *\<OTA_HTTPS>/scripts* directory

-18. Edit the *\<OTA_HTTPS>/scripts/ota_update.json* file to modify the value of `Version` to **1.2.0**.
+18. Edit the *\<OTA_HTTPS>/scripts/ota_update.json* file to modify the value of `Version` to **1.2.0**

 19. The OTA HTTPS application will now find this new **v1.2.0** image and updates it.
 After the update, the watchdog timer resets the devices within a few seconds.
 Upon reset, MCUboot reverts to the **v1.1.0** good image.
-The UART terminal displays the message as shown in **Figure 10**.
+The UART terminal displays the message as shown in **Figure 10**

     **Figure 10.
 Reverting to good image**

     ![](images/reverting_to_good_image.png)

       > **Note:** After the last step is complete, the device will be running the **v1.1.0** good image and the server will still have the **v1.2.0** bad image.
 Because the version of the image on the server is greater than the version of the image on the device, the device will download again the **v1.2.0** bad image.
 This causes an infinite upgrade and reverts the cycle.
 To avoid this scenario, stop the HTTP/HTTPS server after you test the code example.
-In a production environment, the application is responsible for blacklisting bad image versions and to avoid upgrading to them in the future.
+In a production environment, the application is responsible for blacklisting bad image versions and to avoid upgrading to them in the future

 ## Debugging